 With all the parking lines removed, the uniformly asphalt-covered fields within the immediate circuit perimeter would be separated by acres of grass-covered parkland; therefore, they will not look like parking lots.

-Over the past 40 years, other solutions to bring F1 to New York or the New York Tri-State Area have been suggested, such as a street race in Manhattan (multiple locations), Governors Island, Brooklyn, New Jersey, or permanent venues like Watkins Glenn Monticello Motor Club.
+Over the past 40 years, other solutions to bring F1 to New York or the New York Tri-State Area have been suggested, such as a street race in Manhattan (multiple locations), Governors Island, Brooklyn, Liberty State Park New Jersey, or permanent venues like Watkins Glenn and Monticello Motor Club.

-A second permanent facility akin to the Circuit of the Americas is also a possibility in America.
-But not likely, within the New York Tri-State Area, since 1000+ acres of either undeveloped land, or land slated for redevelopment, would be improved for commercial or residential use, with proximity to residential posing a problem, yet again.
+A second permanent facility akin to the Circuit of the Americas is also a possibility, but not likely, within the New York Tri-State Area, since 1000+ acres of either undeveloped land, or land slated for redevelopment, would be improved for commercial or residential use, with proximity to residential posing a problem, yet again.

 From Jones Beach, Formula 1 Racing would be supported further when the Jones Beach Tower (monument) is draped annually with 187 foot (57m) tall, 25 foot (7.6m) wide banners of the teams, sponsors, and other F1 venues blowing in the summer wind of the Atlantic Ocean.

-An annual iconic image such as this, along with all the other images of F1 in New York indicated within this proposal, will be seen around the world via social media, magnifying the F1 Brand and emphasizing Formula One's two positions within New York.
+An annual iconic image such as this, along with all the other possible images of F1 New York indicated within this proposal, will be seen worldwide via social media, magnifying the F1 Brand in the most elegant and exclusive ways imaginable.

 Copyright © 2020 - All Rights Reserved